My Favorite Docker Setup for Django Development

 - database

-I’m not going to cover build
+I’m not going to cover build, networks, volumes, or depends_on since

 you’ve seen them before.
-Besides, most of the magic is in command
+Besides, most of the magic is in command and

-, even though it comes second.
+Let’s start with entrypoint, even though it comes second.
 This directive tells

 Docker where to start running commands.
 In this case, we want to use our

-Python install to run our project’s manage.py
+Python install to run our project’s manage.py.
+Then, if no commands are given,

-it’ll run whatever is in the command
+it’ll run whatever is in the command directive.
+So, by default, this container

-, which will put us into
+runs /usr/local/bin/python3 /opt/app/manage.py shell, which will put us into

 a Django shell.
-If you had django-extensions
+If you had django-extensions installed, you could change

-this to shell_plus
+this to shell_plus, for example.

 Jumping ahead just slightly, this service allows you to do commands like

-to make any new migrations.
+docker-compose run --rm manage makemigrations to make any new migrations.
 This

 means you’ll use your Docker-based Python and Django installation to make your